SITCOMTN-100

 AuxTel Mount Torque Analysis

 For each LATISS image for which the mount was moving[8], the mount position and motor currents (torques) are pulled from the EFD for each of the three axes.
 The residuals from the nominal pointing are calculated, and the spurious mount motion RMS and its contribution to the delivered image quality are calculated.
 This metric is sent to RubinTV, along with a plot of the mount motion profiles and residuals.
-The mount performance metrics and image degradation numbers will be sent to Summit/Visit Database once that is possible.
+The mount performance metrics and image degradation numbers will be sent to the Summit/Visit Database once this service is wired up to it.

 TMA Event Generation

 A TMAEventMaker is run in a loop, such that every time the TMA moves, new events are generated from the EFD via the TMAStateMachine (see SITCOMTN-098 for the technical details on TMAEvent generation).
-For each new TMA movement, various bits of telemetry are pulled from the EFD, and plots and metrics are created from them, and are sent to RubinTV for display (and will be sent to the Summit/Visit Database once it is possible).
+For each new TMA movement, various bits of telemetry are pulled from the EFD, and plots and metrics are created from them, and are sent to RubinTV for display (and will be sent to the Summit/Visit Database once this service is wired up to it).

 Full Focal Plane Processing#